-Consider Relocating or Downsizing
+Consider Moving or Downsizing

-If your kids have left the nest and you're still living in a big house that has appreciated in value, consider selling it and buying a smaller, less expensive home.
+If your kids have left the nest and you're still living in a big house that has appreciated, consider selling it and buying a smaller, less expensive home.
 You'll save not only on your mortgage payment, but in less obvious places like the cost of heating, cooling, insuring, and repairing your home, property taxes, etc. You can sock all the savings away for retirement or use some of them to enjoy your life now.

 Take on a Second Job

 If you're worried about ever being able to save enough money to retire, you can take on a second job and invest all your earnings towards retirement.
 Plenty of people also continue to work part-time jobs after they retire.